ialkhouri/CoarseMisClassification/README.md

 - The results are generated from the remianing scripts following the name of the file.

-- The requirements to run the scripts are numpy, panda, and PyMOL.
+- The requirements to run the scripts are numpy and TensorFlow.

+- The used NN is given in ????